dpbmaverick98/docBuddy/x402-ask-endpoint/EXTERNAL_API_DOCS.md

 ### Parameters

 - **question** (string, required): The question to ask about the documentation.
-- **project** (string, optional): Must be "privy" or "polymarket".
-Defaults to "polymarket" if not specified.
-Invalid projects return 400 error.
 - **context** (string, optional): Additional context like chat history or code snippets to improve answer relevance.
+- **project** (path parameter, required): Must be "privy" or "polymarket" in the URL path.
+Invalid projects return 404 error.
 - **model** (ignored): Internally locked to "hf-k2-openai".

 ### Headers